Is becoming rich and not having to worry about money is a dream of yours?

 Play with the calculator below to see how much you could save just by refinancing.

 If you find that refinancing isn’t for you, hope is not lost.
-You have other options.
+You can still pay extra every month on your debt.

 By making it a point to pay off your mortgage early, you will save money in interest and free up your budget at the same time.